openUC2/openUC2.github.io/docs/usage/pro/frame/guides/day-1/connectivity/README.md

 1. [Connect to the FRAME](#how-to-connect-to-the-frame).

 2. In your computer's web browser, try opening the FRAME's landing page at `http://openuc2-{machine name}.local`.
+   For example, if your FRAME's machine name is `great-example-1234`, you should open `http://openuc2-great-example-1234.local`.

    :::info